SSpeights/PowerShellGuide/discovery-in-powershell.md

 Before we begin with this example, you can also google for PowerShell commands with pretty good success.

-let's say you have to keep yourself from working too much - otherwise you would work until midnight every night.
+Let's say you have to keep yourself from working too much - otherwise you would work until midnight every night.
 To prevent yourself from overworking and experiencing burnout, you decide to automate computer shutdown at 18:00 Monday - Friday.
 PowerShell is your tool of choice.

 You know that "Shutdown" is not an official PowerShell verb, but you don't know what the actual verb is so, you type `get-verb` at the PS-prompt.
 You get a list of returned PS Verbs.
 There are a lot of verbs, but you see in the "Lifecycle" verb group there is a verb call stop.